Night guards in Allen

 Dry your night guard thoroughly before storing it.
 Leaving it damp can promote the growth of bacteria.
 Store your night guard in a clean, dry case when not in use.

 Finally, bring your night guard to your dental check-ups.
-Your dentist can inspect it for signs of wear and tear and ensure it's still fitting properly.
+Your Allen, TX dentist can inspect it for signs of wear and tear and ensure it's still fitting properly.

 Did you know…